 - Combine the atta and salt in the bowl of a stand mixer fitted with a dough attachment.

 - Turn the mixer on to medium speed to start mixing.
 Slowly add in 1 cup of water, letting it mix with the dough before adding more.
-If the dough seems dry, add the additional 2 tbsp of water.
+If the dough seems dry, add the additional 2 tablespoon of water.
 If it seems too wet, dust it with a little more atta.

 - Continue to knead on medium speed until a smooth, dry, and flexible ball of dough forms.
 It should start wrapping itself around the dough attachment.

 - Remove the dough, place in an airtight container, and refrigerate until ready to use.
 (It is nice, but not necessary, to let the dough rest for 10-15 minutes to allow the gluten to develop.
 It makes it easier to handle.)

 - Once you are ready to cook the parathas, place spreadable butter, atta for dusting, and a rolling pin near your workstation.
 Dust your fingers with the dry atta, and take a medium-sized piece of dough (around 90-100 grams) and form into a round ball.
 Dust the atta on both sides, pressing to form a patty about 3 inches in diameter.

 - Meanwhile, heat a tawa, heavy-bottomed (preferably cast iron) or flat griddle over medium heat.

 - While the tawa is heating, roll the paratha out to 5-6 inches in diameter and spread about 2 teaspoon of butter onto the flattened dough.
 If your butter is cold, dotting pieces of it onto the dough is fine too.

 - Place the paratha on the hot tawa.
-As the bottom of the paratha begins to cook, add 1-2 tsp of butter to the top.
+As the bottom of the paratha begins to cook, add 1-2 teaspoon of butter to the top.
 Once the bottom is partly cooked (this will take about 10-15 seconds), use a spatula to flip over and add butter on the other side.
 Cook on both sides for 2-3 minutes, adding butter to dry spots as needed.
 Once the paratha is golden and crispy on both sides, remove from heat.